 - The 1Kosmos BlockID Platform sends the authentication information to O365 or Enterprise IDP via a SAML response.

 - The contractor is now logged in.

 The Business Outcomes

 Saviynt defines third-party access governance as managing nonemployees, managing the identities and access entitlements of a partner, affiliate, volunteer, contractor, or vendor.
 Ultimately, most organizations have many contractors within their environments and have access to the infrastructure, applications, and data.
 The Saviynt Third Party Access Governance solution manages the life cycle, the onboarding, the entitlements, the governance of these third-party identities and, their authentication.
-1Kosmos improves these capabilities by delivering a distributed digital identity platform that is both FIDO2 and NIST certified.
+1Kosmos improves these capabilities by delivering a distributed digital identity platform that is both FIDO2, NIST and UK DIATF certified.

 1Kosmos transforms the Saviynt Third Party Access Governance onboarding process.
 The result is the highest degree of identity assurance for new contractors.
 By binding contractors to their proofed identity, 1Kosmos BlockID creates an identity-based biometric authentication and a passwordless experience.
 Contractors will utilize their trusted mobile device for physical or logical daily authentication and step-up authentication required for privileged activities.
 As a result, each access event is associated with a real, verified identity.